rjstone/discord-webhook-notify/README.md

 # Discord Webhook Notify

 This sends a notification to discord using a webhook URL.
-It is written in JavaScript so **it will work with both windows and linux execution environments**.
+It is written in JavaScript so **it will work with windows, osx, and linux execution environments**.

 To use this, get on Discord and create a new webhook.
 Then get on GitHub, go into your project settings, and add a new Secret called `DISCORD_WEBHOOK`.
 In your workflow YAML, set `webhookUrl` as follows: `webhookUrl: ${{ secrets.DISCORD_WEBHOOK }}`.
 You must set webhookUrl this way for each invocation of the action.